Programmes in Leicester, UK

 alt

-Although he had practiced as a celibate student for most of his life Pythagoras had no problems about entering into married life and as a great believer in strong families and protecting the family unit he went on to raise several children of his own.
+Although he practiced as a celibate student for most of his life Pythagoras had no problems about entering married life and as a great believer in strong families and protecting the family unit he went on to raise several children of his own.

 alt